hemanthk92/IDD-Fa18-Lab3/README.md

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
 <br >These functions cannot be called in a loop since we don't want to clear the memory or write to the memory indefinitely in a loop.
 <br>
 **c.
-How many byte-sized data samples can you store on the Atmega328?**
+How many byte-sized data samples can you store on the Atmega328?** <br>
-There are 1024 bytes of internal memory and 32KB of program memory or 32,000 bytes.
+There are 1024 bytes of internal memory and 32KB of program memory or 32,000 bytes. <br>
 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**
 The values coming from the analogread on the arduino is 10 bits ranges from 0 to 1023.
 We want the data to byte sized.
 So a byte has 8 bits.
 So the range of value would be from 0 to 255.
 We would use the map function. map(analogRead(sensorPin), 0, 1024, 0, 255);